Chesapeake Bay: Flora and fauna

 The Chesapeake Bay is home to numerous fauna that either migrate to the bay at some point during the year or live there year-round.
 There are over 300 species of fish and numerous shellfish and crab species.
 Some of these include the Atlantic menhaden, striped bass, American eel, eastern oyster, Atlantic horseshoe crab, and the blue crab.

 Birds include ospreys, great blue herons, bald eagles, and peregrine falcons, the last two of which were threatened by DDT; their numbers plummeted but have risen in recent years.
 The piping plover is a near threatened species that inhabits the wetlands.

 Larger fish such as Atlantic sturgeon, varieties of sharks, and stingrays visit the bay.
 The waters of the Chesapeake Bay have been regarded as one of the most important nursery areas for sharks along the east coast.
 Megafaunas such as bull sharks, tiger sharks, scalloped hammerhead sharks, and basking sharks and manta rays are also known to visit.
 Smaller species of sharks and stingrays that are known to be regular to occasional residents in the bay include the smooth dogfish, spiny dogfish, cownose ray, and bonnethead.

 Bottlenose dolphins are known to live seasonally/yearly in the bay.
 There have been unconfirmed sightings of humpback whales in recent years.
-Endangered North Atlantic right whale and fin, and minke and sei whales have also been sighted within and in the vicinity of the bay.
+Endangered North Atlantic right whale, fin, minke, and sei whales have also been sighted within and in the vicinity of the bay.